apache/incubator-xtable/website/docs/biglake-metastore.md

 Replace with appropriate values for `tableBasePath` and `tableName` fields.
 :::

-From your terminal under the cloned Onetable directory, run the sync process using the below command.
+From your terminal under the cloned OneTable directory, run the sync process using the below command.

 ```shell md title="shell"
 java -jar utilities/target/utilities-0.1.0-SNAPSHOT-bundled.jar -datasetConfig my_config.yaml